harness/developer-hub/docs/platform/delegates/delegate-reference/common-delegate-profile-scripts.md

 You can add any command that the host, container, or pod running the delegate supports.
 Linux shell commands are most common.
 If `kubectl`, Helm, or Docker is running on the host, container, or pod where you install the delegate, you can use those commands.
 Kubernetes and Docker delegates include Helm.

-The base image for the delegate uses Ubuntu 18.04 or later.
-This means you can use any default Ubuntu package in delegate script.
+The base image for the Delegate uses RedHat Universal Base Image (redhat/ubi8).
+This means you can use any default RedHat package in the Delegate script.

 #### Harness Delegate